bastigw/gtdd/README.md

 -   `gulpfile.js`: Added serveDocker function.
 This function builds the theme and stores it in the `docker-mount` directory

--   `package.json`: Livereload dependency was swapped for browser-sync
+-   `package.json`: Livereload dependency was swapped for browser-sync.
+Tailwind was added.

 For more information about developing a theme check out the Ghost [Theme API documentation](https://ghost.org/docs/api/handlebars-themes/)